subtopic 2.2: Energy and biomass in ecosystems

 - Describe the role of chemoautotrophs in ecosystems where light is scarce or absent.

-- Carbon Dioxide and Water: They use carbon dioxide (CO₂) from the atmosphere and water (H₂O) from the soil.
+- Inputs: Carbon dioxide (CO₂) from the atmosphere and water (H₂O) from the soil.

 - Examples of Photoautotrophs: